 Federal Trade Commission and Bureau of Consumer Protection

-- Credit Card Complaints Are Now On-Line - In June of 2012, the CFPB launched an on-line database to search out credit card complaints.
+Credit Card Complaints Online — In June of 2012, the CFPB launched an online database to search out credit card complaints.
 See how this database works and what information you can gather from it.

-- Free Credit Score Initiative - The CFPB is proposing an initiative encouraging credit card issuers to inform cardholders of their credit scores.
+What is the Free Credit Score Initiative? — The CFPB proposed an initiative encouraging credit card issuers to inform cardholders of their credit scores.
 Learn more about this and how it will benefit consumers.

-- Ways the CFPB Helps Servicemembers With Financial Issues — Men and women serving in our military are afforded the protection from CFPB when it comes to financial issues and financial product fraud.
+CFPB Helps Servicemembers with Financial Issues — Men and women serving in our military are afforded the protection from CFPB when it comes to financial issues and financial product fraud.

 Fair Credit Reporting Act (FCRA)